n4anii/IronstoneITironstone-managedservice-workforce/Device Configuration/PowerShell/Intune MDM/Software - Install/Device_Install-GoogleChrome/README.md

 # Device_Install-GoogleChrome.ps1
 ## App information
 ### Name
-.Google Chrome vLatest
+.Google Chrome vLatest x64

 ### Description
+Install script version 1.0.0.0.
 Installs latest Google Chrome x86, if system is x64 it will automatically upgrade to x64 Chrome later during auto update.
+Language is decided by OS language, but can also be changed by end user later.
+Can not be set using install parameters.

 ### Publisher
-Ironstone IT, Alphabet
+Ironstone, Alphabet

+### Logo
+Chrome Logo 200x200px